pollfish/docs/ios.md

 pod 'Pollfish'
 ```

-Run 'pod install' on the command line to install the Pollfish cocoapod.
+Run **pod install** on the command line to install  Pollfish cocoapod.

 <br/>